-Counties and municipalities are authorized to license and regulate raffles, and counties are authorized to license and regulate poker runs, held by nonprofit charitable, educational, religious, fraternal, veterans', labor, and some kinds of business organizations.
+Counties and municipalities are authorized to license and regulate raffles held by nonprofit charitable, educational, religious, fraternal, veterans', labor, and some kinds of business organizations.
+Each county except Cook must, and Cook County may, establish a system for licensing nonprofit organizations to operate "poker runs."
 (230 ILCS 15/1 ff.)

-At least 18 states separately tax proceeds of pull tabs and jar games.
-Taxes on gross receipts from such games are 10% in Oklahoma, 3% in Alaska, 0.53% in Kentucky, and 0.5% in New Mexico.
-Alaska also collects 1% of net pull tab proceeds if gross annual receipts are at least \$20,000.
+At least 19 states separately tax proceeds of pull tabs and jar games.
+Taxes on gross receipts of such games are 10% in Oklahoma, 3% in Alaska, 0.962% in Kentucky, and 0.5% in New Mexico.
+Alaska also collects 1% of net pull tab proceeds from any operator with gross annual receipts of at least \$20,000.
 Minnesota imposes a combined receipts tax on gross receipts from gambling (except bingo, raffles, and paddlewheels) at four rates: 9% on receipts up to \$87,500; 18% on receipts from \$87,501 to \$122,500; 27% on receipts from \$122,501 to \$157,500; and 36% on receipts over \$157,500.
 North Dakota collects taxes on all gambling in the state of 1% of gross receipts of up to \$1,500,000 and 2.25% of receipts over that.

 Indiana charges 10% of the price paid for pull tabs, punchboards, and tip boards.
+Kansas imposes a 1% tax on printed instant bingo cards (which are defined essentially as pull tab or break-open tickets) sold to Kansas licensees.
 Louisiana collects up to 3% of net proceeds.
 Michigan collects 40% of the proceeds from the sale of pull tab games for charity.
 Suppliers of numeral tickets (similar to pull tabs) must pay \$5 per 1,000 tickets sold.
 Maryland collects 30% of net proceeds from electronic tip jar machines (33% in Calvert County).
 Mississippi imposes a tax of 2.5% on net proceeds, and New York 5%.
 Nebraska collects 10% of the net profit from pickle cards.
 Missouri imposes a tax of 2% of the pull tabs' retail sales value.
 Pennsylvania collects 60% of net revenue from tavern gaming, which includes pull tabs, tavern daily drawings, and tavern raffles.
 An additional 5% tax is imposed, with revenues going to local governments, for a total tax rate of 65%.
 South Dakota distributors pay 5% of their gross sales of pull tabs.
 Washington charges 1.5% of gross income, plus 0.13% of gross income if it is at least \$50,000 annually.
 Also, local governments may charge up to 10% of gross receipts minus prizes paid.
 New Hampshire charges \$15 per package of "Lucky Seven" tickets sold to charitable organizations.